PepperAddict/atlassian-forge-current-time/README.md

 `npm install -g @forge/cli`

-Download everything and navigate to the folder

-`forge install` And follow the steps to add it to your Jira setup.
+Download this plugin repository and navigate inside where `manifest.yml` is located and in command line type: `forge install` and follow the steps to add it to your Jira environment.